LordOfCorners/lordofcorners.github.io/_posts/2016-05-29-ucsf-childrens-hospital.markdown

 **[Project Site](https://about.ucsfbenioffchildrens.org/)**

 UCSF Benioff Children's hospital needed to make scheduling an appointment and referring a patient simpler faster than their planned complete redesign could be finished.
 I worked with designers, product owners, project managers, and QA to lead the development of a `Vue` based `AA compliant` front end.
-I set up our development environment using `Vue CLI`, `Prettier`, `ESLint`, `stylelint`, `Sass`, and `pre-commit hooks`.
+I set up our development environment using `Vue CLI`, `Prettier`, `ESLint`, `stylelint`, `Sass`, and `pre-commit hooks`, following the Vue.js Style Guide.

 Accessibility was a big requirement, and we worked with QA and design to ensure that the site passed all of the necessary requirements.
 For example, the designs called for a video in the hero section.
 We worked with our designers to add a keyboard accessible play/pause button as this is required for background videos that play automatically and last over 5 seconds.
 For a background video further down the page, we worked with design to get the video under 5 seconds.
 We also worked with design to pass contrast requirements and we made the site entirely navigable by keyboard.

+After receiving the final product, the client selected Huge to complete their full redesign.

 {% include image-row.html image2="portfolio/ucsf/hero.jpg" image3="portfolio/ucsf/dancer.jpg" %}